 The money in these retirement accounts isn’t easily accessible at this time (I’m 48), but they still count as passive income.
 Once we both retire full-time, we’ll build a Roth IRA ladder to access our traditional IRAs so we don’t have to pay the 10% early withdrawal penalty.

-All in all, 2022 is going quite well.
+All in all, passive income in 2022 is going quite well.
 All our sources of passive income are gliding along even with the turmoils in the stock market.
 In particular, real estate crowdfunding is awesome.
-It really gave our passive income a lift.
+It really gave our passive income a big lift.
+I plan to invest in a new project every year to keep the income smooth.

 That’s what I love about passive income.
 You don’t need to worry about how the market is doing if you have enough passive income to fund your lifestyle.